sjoudaki/kidsdes/README.md

 We are releasing the chains for the combined analysis of KiDS+VIKING-450 and Dark Energy Survey Year 1 in https://arxiv.org/abs/1906.09262.

-kv450 refers to KiDS+VIKING-450 (KV450).
+i) kv450 refers to KiDS+VIKING-450 (KV450).

-desy1_orignz refers to Dark Energy Survey Year 1 (DES-Y1) with KiDS analysis setup and original redshift distributions.
+ii) desy1_orignz refers to Dark Energy Survey Year 1 (DES-Y1) with KiDS analysis setup and original redshift distributions.

-desy1 refers to DES-Y1 with KiDS analysis setup and spectroscopic calibration of the redshift distributions.
+iii) desy1 refers to DES-Y1 with KiDS analysis setup and spectroscopic calibration of the redshift distributions.

-kv450desy1 refers to the combined analysis of KV450 and DES-Y1 considering a KiDS analysis setup and spectroscopic calibration of the redshift distributions.
+iv) kv450desy1 refers to the combined analysis of KV450 and DES-Y1 considering a KiDS analysis setup and spectroscopic calibration of the redshift distributions.

 We will soon also release the likelihood code for this analysis.